jk1/Gradle-License-Report/README.md

     // Set importers to import any external dependency information, i.e. from npm.
     // Custom importer should implement DependencyDataImporter interface. importers = [new XmlReportImporter('Frontend dependencies', file(frontend_libs.xml))]

+    // Select projects to examine for dependencies.
+    // Defaults to current project and all its subprojects projects = [project] + project.subprojects

     // Adjust the configurations to use, e.g. for Android projects. configurations = ['compile']